m7amed95/5Aside/Readme.md

 JavaScript.

-HTML.
+-HTML.

-CSS.
+-CSS.

-Node.js.
+-Node.js.

-Express.
+-Express.

-MongoDB.
+-MongoDB.

-Mongoose.
+-Mongoose.

 Getting Started:

 Next Steps:

-find a api that would list the players out.
+-find a api that would list the players out.

-create a league table that would list the teams league spot.
+-create a league table that would list the teams league spot.

-add a formation for each team.
+-add a formation for each team.

 © 2023 GitHub, Inc.